Luke-Acts is the two-volume work which tracks the

 This subject describes the skills necessary for identifying potential leaders and developing their leadership skills and gifts.
 While also encouraging students to develop skills and strategies, based on Biblical principles, in their own leadership to be able to successfully lead other leaders in their church or other organisation.

 The Corinthian Correspondence is a fascinating exchange between the Apostle Paul and the troubled church in Corinth, and is a worthwhile study for those who are interested in Paul’s role as pastor and apostle.
 Addressing a variety of ethical and theological issues, such as sexual sin, drunkenness, Christians taking each other to court, dissatisfaction with style of leadership and much more

-This unit sets out dimensions of worldview specifically related to Pentecostal churches, and seeks to support and encourage an orientation to the Holy Spirit that is central to Pentecostal history.
+This subject sets out dimensions of worldview specifically related to Pentecostal churches, and seeks to support and encourage an orientation to the Holy Spirit that is central to Pentecostal history.
 It provides the skills necessary to model and teach this spiritual orientation to the church and society.

 This is a first year Applied Social Science core subject that introduces students to the fields of psychology and the importance of emotions in human identity.
 It leads into other psychology subjects and informs subjects such as Grief and Loss

 Psychology of Emotion will allow you to develop a better understanding and management of your own emotions.
 It uses this as a basis for building a framework to identify and work appropriately with the emotions of clients in an empathetic and professional manner.